 Links on your pages allows you to:

-2. External Link – direct your visitors to a resource that is external to your site, to another site, which backs up the point you are trying to make or again providing a more complete explanation of what you are talking about.
+2. External Link – direct your visitors to a resource that is external to your site, to another site, which backs up the point you are trying to make or again provides a complete explanation of what you are talking about.
 An External Link from another site to yours is a BackLink for you.

 This results in:

-A backlink refers to a link back to a page on your site from another site (See example above of an ‘External Link’).
+A backlink refers to a link back to a page on your site from another, er site (See example above of an ‘External Link’).
 In Google’s and other search engines’ eyes, a backlink to a page on your site is a vote for your site’s importance or relevance to the topic.